Leptons and other forces of Nature: The Extended GWS Model

-The above transformation rules say that the $L$, $R$ participates in both EW and hidden interactions, $\Phi$ and $\phi_h$ participate in EW interaction and hidden interaction respectively.
-The covariant derivative of this theory is shown below.
+The above transformation rules say that both $L$ and $R$ participate in both the EW and hidden interactions, while $\Phi$ and $\phi_h$ participate in the EW interaction and the hidden interaction respectively.
+The covariant derivative of this theory is shown below,

-where, $B_\mu$ and $W_{\mu}^i$ represent the gauge bosons associated with EW interaction and that $C_\mu$ and $G_{\mu}^i$ are related with Hidden interaction.
+where, $B_\mu$ and $W_{\mu}^i$ represent the gauge bosons associated with the EM and the weak interactions.
+On the other hand, $C_\mu$ and $G_{\mu}^i$ are related with the hidden interactions.